 About the author

-Ecaterina Matenco, RENAMEcaterina Matenco is a Cybersecurity Officer at Research and Educational Networking Association of Moldova (RENAM), member of the Computer Emergency Response Team (CERT), and since September 2018 she has been involved in the EU-funded EaPConnect project.
+Ecaterina Matenco is a Cybersecurity Officer at Research and Educational Networking Association of Moldova (RENAM), member of the Computer Emergency Response Team (CERT), and since September 2018 she has been involved in the EU-funded EaPConnect project.
 She also has been involved in the GN4-3 project as security software developer since 2019.

 Ecaterina received her master degree in applied computer science from Moldova State University, Chisinau in 2021.
 She is an author and/or co-author of several of scientific and popular science publications in the cybersecurity field.